Mairéad Farrell (IRA activist): Gibraltar inquest

 At the inquest into the deaths held in Gibraltar the jury returned a verdict of lawful killing by a 9–2 majority.
 The coroner, in summing up the evidence to the jury, told them to avoid an open verdict.
 The 9–2 verdict is the smallest majority allowed.
 Paddy McGrory, lawyer for Amnesty International, believed that it had been a "perverse verdict," and that it had gone against the weight of the evidence.

-Ms Proetta, an independent witness, told Thames Television, 'They [the security forces] didn't do anything ... they just went and shot these people.
+Carmen Proetta, an independent witness, told Thames Television, 'They [the security forces] didn't do anything ... they just went and shot these people.
 That's all.
 They didn't say anything, they didn't scream, they didn't shout, they didn't do anything.
 These people were turning their heads back to see what was happening and when they saw these men had guns in their hands they put their hands up.
 It looked like the man was protecting the girl because he stood in front of her, but there was no chance.
 I mean they went to the floor immediately, they dropped.'

 Stephen Bullock, a lawyer by profession, who was 150 metres from the shooting, and another independent witness saw Dan McCann falling backwards with his hands at shoulder height.
 At the inquest into the killings Bullock stated, 'I think with one step he could have actually touched the person he was shooting'.

 The researcher for Thames Television which made the programme Death on the Rock believed Ms Proetta's evidence as it matched another account they had received.
 The scientific evidence provided by pathologist Professor Alan Watson also corroborated the evidence of Proetta, Bullock and a third witness, Josie Celecia.

 Five independent civil liberty organisations have criticised many aspects of the proceedings during the inquest, and have called for further inquiries into the killings in Gibraltar.
 They are the International Association of Democratic Lawyers, Inquest the National Council for Civil Liberties (London), the International League for Human Rights (New York) and Amnesty International.

 The report by Amnesty International stated that the inquest had failed to answer 'the fundamental issue... whether the fatal shootings were caused by what happened in the street, or whether the authorities planned in advance for the three to be shot dead.'